BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 According to the milestones in the experiment schedule, the beginning of Phase A (slot 2) and Phase B (slot 4) are the two failure points where fallback may happen.

-*  If a problem arises during the slot 2 when VeriSign ZSK is Pre-publised in the Yeti root zone, the fallback plan is to simply un-publish that VeriSign ZSK from Yeti root zone, and continue signing with the current Yeti ZSK (one DM's ZSk).
+*  If a problem arises during the slot 2 when IANA ZSK is Pre-publised in the Yeti root zone, the fallback plan is to simply un-publish that IANA ZSK from Yeti root zone, and continue signing with the current Yeti ZSK (one DM's ZSk).
 The experiment will be postponed for looking into what's wrong.
 *  If a problem arises during the slot 4 when IANA's RRSIGs (DS/NSEC) are included replacing the RRSIG signed by Yeti ZSK, the fallback plan is simply to revert to signing NSEC RR and TLD's DS with Yeti ZSK.
-The VeriSign Key is still published in the root zone until some decision is made to remove it.
+The IANA Key is still published in the root zone until some decision is made to remove it.

 Note that there may be other corner cases which are not obvious right now.
 So it is worth doing the monitoring at high alert and report any issue ASAP.